HAL-G1THuB/jsonpiler/docs/functions.md

 ---

-## lambda
+## `lambda`

 ```json
 ["lambda", {"params": "empty [] (todo)"}, {"body": "Any"}, "..."] -> "Function"
 ```

 Creates a function.
-The first argument is the parameter list, and the remaining arguments are treated as expressions in the function body.
+The first argument specifies the parameter list; the remaining arguments are evaluated as expressions within the function body.
-Returns the created function object.
+Returns the resulting function object.
+`lambda` has scope.

 ```json
 ["lambda", [], ["+", 4, 6], "this function returns a string"]